JunChenRUC/Deep-Learning-Seminar/README.md

 An advanced module of source code review is designed for the participants that want to develop their skills on understanding the mathematical models (review model related code, e.g., equation implementation) and improving programming skills (mainly on the programming model, system architecture, etc).
 Emphasis will be on close reading and discussion of the DL model related code.
 In particular, this seminar will use Apache SINGA (http://singa.apache.org/), an open source DL platform for code review.

+See more information [here] (https://github.com/JunChenRUC/Deep-Learning-Seminar/wiki)

+# How to Participate

+If you want to register this seminar, please send a registration email to Jun Chen (chenjun2013@ruc.edu.cn) with the subject as “DL Seminar” and provide the information: **Name, Student No., Email, Participating Modules (Basic or Basic+Advanced)**.

+A Github repo (https://github.com/JunChenRUC/Deep-Learning-Seminar) is set up for storing and sharing the materials in the seminar, including readings, slides, source code, and etc. And the Wiki page, https://github.com/JunChenRUC/Deep-Learning-Seminar/wiki, will publish the latest news.

 If you have any further questions, please no hesitate send email to the organizers: